 Moving to a new home can be just as stressful on the family pet as it is on you.
 Have you researched pet friendly hotels for stops along the way?
 Does your pet have a new ID tag?
-Here are some pet travel tips to keep your little friend happy and safe on moving day.
+Here are some tips to keep your furry family member happy and safe on moving day.

-- Safe car travel: Be sure that your pet is safely restrained in the car.
+- Safe Car Travel: Be sure that your pet is safely restrained in the car.
 Utilizing a pet travel harness or travel carrier are the best ways to keep your pet safe.
 They not only protect your pet from injury, but they help by keeping them from distracting you with their usual enthusiasm as you drive.
 Keep their heads inside the windows, make frequent pit stops, and don't leave them alone.
 Pet barriers also work great!
 Whatever option you choose, be sure to give your pet ample time to get used to it.
-More Pet Travel Tips for the Car.
+See more pet travel tips for the car.

-- Find pet friendly hotels in advance: If your move requires stops along the way, be sure to research pet friendly accommodations along the way.
+- Find Pet Friendly Hotels in Advance: If you're traveling by car and your move requires stops along the way, be prepared by booking pet friendly accommodations along your travel route.

-- Plan ahead for air travel: Check with your veterinarian and the airline if your pet will be flying.
+- Plan Ahead for Air Travel: Check with your veterinarian and the airline if your pet will be flying.
 Familiarize yourself with the rules specific to the airline you are flying.
-Be sure to review our extensive Tips for Safe Air Travel with Your Pet.
+Be sure to review our extensive tips for flying with your pet.

-- Pet photo: Have a recent photo of your pet on hand in the unfortunate event that your pet becomes lost.
-Your pet will be a bit out of sorts in its new surroundings and if they run off, they may find it difficult finding their way back home in their new neighborhood.
+- Pet Photo: Have a recent photo of your pet on hand in the unfortunate event that your pet becomes lost.
+Your pet will be a bit out of sorts in his new surroundings and if he runs off, he may find it difficult to find his way back home to your new neighborhood.

 Moving can be a fun adventure and a new beginning for you and pet - as long as you're prepared!